 More and more companies are adding hybrid and electric vehicles (EV) to their fleet mix.
 If doing so is on your current landscape or future roadmap, ensuring the telematics device is compatible is essential, as the data collected and monitored on these EV fleets is different than gas-powered fleets.
 When you’re evaluating telematics hardware choices, look for the ones from companies who have green as part of their existing product offering.

 Geotab is making strategic investments in this area and offers a best-in-class telematics solution to customers with a mixed fleet of vehicles, or an entirely green fleet.

-BSM, in partnership with Geotab, makes it easy for you to manage your assets with one platform that is built to scale and drive your business forward.
+BSM, a Geotab company, makes it easy for you to manage your assets with one platform that is built to scale and drive your business forward.
 For an in-depth look at specific Geotab and BSM content, check out last week’s post on a large-scale Geotab deployment, and for more information on big, clean data, be sure to check out our series on big data, why it’s important, and how you can use it to benchmark your fleet diagnostics.